In this article

 - A virtual instrument generates sound from MIDI input, and is inserted on an instrument or MIDI track in your DAW.

-To enable or disable audio processing, click IN above the plug-in’s controls.
-When IN is highlighted, the plug-in is enabled and processing audio.
-When IN is not highlighted, the plug-in is bypassed.
-Use the IN switch to toggle the plug-in with a soft bypass, equivalent to toggling the power button in the plug-in.
+IN is a soft bypass, equivalent to toggling the power button in the plug-in.
 This allows you to bypass and re-enable the plug-in in the most glitch-free way possible.

 Note: In/bypass is not available with Opal Morphing Synthesizer, Ravel Grand Piano, or Waterfall B3 Organ.

 Use Copy and Paste to copy settings from the plug-in and paste them to a different instance of the same plug-in.
-You can use this to copy and paste settings between instances of the same plug-in in a session, or to copy and paste settings between the UAD-2 and native versions of a plug-in.
+You can use this to copy and paste settings between instances of the same plug-in in a session, or to copy and paste settings between the UAD-2 and native (UADx) versions of a plug-in.

 Resizing UAD plug-ins